Counting rational points on a Grassmannian: Proofs of the variants

-If $d' = 0$, the outer sum of \eqref{eq:flag_mid} is vacuous, and the inner sum can be computed as in the main term estimate, yielding $O(H + H^{1-b(n+d-e)/nd} + H^{1-b(n,d)/n})$ up to lower $H$-degree terms.
+If $d' = 0$, the outer sum of \eqref{eq:flag_mid} is vacuous, and the inner sum can be computed as in the main term estimate above, yielding $O(H + H^{1-b(n+d-e)/nd} + H^{1-b(n,d)/n})$ up to lower $H$-degree terms.
 Similarly, we obtain the same bound in case $d' = d$.
+Each of these cases add at most $2E_n$ error terms to our estimate.